SoftengPoliTo/weighted-code-coverage/README.md

 ## Steps to install and run weighted-code-coverage

-- grcov needs a rust nightly version in order to work, so switch to it with: ``rustup default nightly``
 - Install grcov latest version using cargo ``cargo install grcov``
 - After grcov has been installed, install `llvm-tools component`: